 XAMPP is a completely free, easy to install Apache distribution containing MariaDB, PHP, and Perl.
-It is local web development environment which includes Apache HTTP Server, MYSQL/MariaDB as Database, PHP and PERL as a scripting language.
-It is easy to install XAMPP on windows and there are lots of add-ons available like WordPress, Joomla, Moodle and Drupal.
+It also has FileZilla, Mercury and Tomcat.
+XAMPP provides you a complete local web development environment which includes Apache HTTP Server, MYSQL/MariaDB as Database, PHP and PERL as a scripting language.
+It is really easy to install XAMPP on windows and there are lots of add-ons available e.g WordPress, Joomla, Moodle and Drupal.
 Refer this link for complete application information.

-In this article, I will explain XAMPP control panel and how to configure and manage different modules like Apache, MySQL, FileZilla, Mercury, and Tomcat.
+In this article, I will explain how to configure and manage different modules like Apache, MySQL, FileZilla, Mercury, and Tomcat using XAMPP Control Panel.

 XAMPP Control Panel

-Go to program and start XMAPP Control Panel.
+Go to program and start XMAPP.
 Default control panel layout is as shown below.
 There is a module list along with Start, Admin, Config and Logs button.
+Below is the functionality of different control buttons.

 - Config – open configuration file like httpd.conf, my.ini, mercuri.ini